azurecitadel/azurecitadel.github.io/labs/devops-vsts.md

 This will trigger a new build and release of your application and will take several minutes to complete.
 Hopefully you can remember how to track their progress in VSTS.

 When the application has redeployed there should already be some telemetry available due to the execution of the Quick Performance Test.
 Let's go back in to Azure and take a look.
+> Note.
+It can sometimes take a few minutes for data to appear in App Insights, so be patient, one tip is to click on **Time Range** and change it to 'Last 30 minutes'

 * Go back to the Azure Portal, and re-open the *Application Insights* blade for your app.